pnnl/NWQ-Sim/vqe/README.md

 --ducc                Use DUCC indexing scheme.
 Defaults to false (defaults to use XACC/Qiskit scheme).
 ```

-The default ansatz is UCCSD and comes with 3 levels of symmetries to adjust the numebr of parameters.
+The default ansatz is UCCSD and comes with 3 levels of symmetries to adjust the number of parameters.
 All three levels are supposed to provide the same accuracy without the discrepancy from the trotterization and optimization.
 There is also an optional singlet and triplet ansatz.
-It has much larger number of parameters and it is mainly designed for ADAPT-VQE (but also compatible with VQE if necessary).
+It has a much larger number of parameters and is mainly designed for ADAPT-VQE (but also compatible with VQE if necessary).
 ``` shell
 OPTIONAL
 --sym, --symm         UCCSD Symmetry level (0->none, 1->spin symmetry, 2->also orbital symmetry).
 Defaults to 0.